← Back to all articles

 Q: When will this market resolve?

-A: The market resolves as soon as the official results of the final scheduled race of the 2026 F1 season are known.
-There is no waiting period - once Formula 1 publishes the official outcome of that last race, the driver standings are locked in and the market settles accordingly.
+A: The market resolves as soon as the official results of the final scheduled race of the 2026 F1 season are confirmed.
+There is no waiting around for a ceremony or formal announcement - once that chequered flag drops on the last race and the standings are official, that is it.

-A: If the season is permanently cancelled or fails to reach completion by March 31, 2027 at 11:59 PM ET, the market resolves as "Other" rather than "Yes" or "No".
-This is a catch-all outcome designed to handle extraordinary circumstances where a definitive champion simply cannot be crowned.
+A: If the season is permanently cancelled or fails to reach a conclusion by March 31, 2027 at 11:59 PM ET, the market resolves to "Other" rather than "Yes" or "No".
+This is an edge case, but the rules account for it, with official Formula 1 information serving as the primary source for any resolution decision.

 What traders are saying